bsamek/evergreen-wiki/Glossary.md

 * **build variant**: A build variant is a distro configured in a project.
 It contains a distro name and some metadata.
 * **build**: A build is a set of tasks in a single build variant in a single version.
-* **comand**: A tasks runs one or more commands.
+* **command**: A tasks runs one or more commands.
 There are separate commands to do things like run a program or upload a file to s3.
 * **display task**: A display task is a set of tasks grouped together in the UI by the project configuration.
 * **distro**: A distro is a set of hosts that runs tasks.
 A static distro is configured with a list of IP addresses, while a dynamic distro scales with demand.
 * **expansions**: Expansions are Evergreen- and user-specified variables that can be used in the project configuration file.